Chase-Camerer/Threadster/README.md

 > 'jest' is not recognized as an internal or external command, operable program or batch file.

+To Transcompile app.ts to app.js use this command 'tsc --esModuleInterop app.ts'

+'await say(JSON.stringify(message));' can be used to see the entire output of a slack message

 ## Manual Testing
 https://api.slack.com/start/distributing#single_workspace_apps